chrisweng12/Chatbot/README.md

   ```
   python chatbot.py
   ```

   * The training is time consuming, to run the model while your local machine is still available for other work, it is recommended to train this model using a virtual machine.

-  * To run the model on a virtual machine, run the following step using AWS EC2.
-(Skip this process if you run the script in your local machine)
+  * To run the model on a virtual machine, using AWS EC2 or google colab are both great options.

-    *